Inca Mummy Girl: Plot

+Meanwhile, Buffy and Giles open Ampata's trunk and discover the real Ampata's body.
+Giles tries to piece together the seal while Buffy tries to save Xander from Ampata's deadly kiss.
+But Ampata feels too much for Xander and leaves for the museum.
+She tries to stop Giles from reconstructing the seal.
+Buffy shows up to fight her but is tossed into Ampata's sarcophagus alongside Giles.
+When Ampata tries to feed off Willow, Xander shows up and insists that if she must feed on anyone to save her life, it should be him; despite Ampata's feelings for him, she reluctantly agrees to do so.
+However, Ampata hesitates and weakens to the point of returning to her dead form; Buffy pulls her off Xander and she instantly breaks into pieces on the floor.

+At school the next day, Buffy consoles Xander and tells him about the parallels between her and Ampata's lives and how they were both chosen to die.
+She then thanks him for saving her from that fate.

 Continuity

 Vox notes, "There’s the introduction of Oz, and Jonathan's first appearance on the series proper after he showed up in the unaired pilot."

 Xander asks Ampata, "You're not a praying mantis, are you?" in reference to Xander's crush in "Teacher's Pet."

 Cultural references

 The Inca Princess in this episode was inspired by the story of Mummy Juanita, a real mummy discovered on the extinct volcano Ampato near Arequipa, Peru, in 1995.

 Xander's costume for the exchange student dance references the Man with No Name, the character Clint Eastwood plays in The Dollars Trilogy.

 Oz mentions the theme from A Summer's Place.